 Know that driving is done on the left side of the road, which is different than in the United States, and you'll need to enter any roundabouts you encounter going clockwise.
 Sidewalks are rare and animals are often allowed to roam free, so you'll need to always be on the lookout for pedestrians and livestock in the streets.

 To add to the fact that the roads are hazardous, the drivers on the island, even in quite Port Antonio, are insanely aggressive.
 They drive fast, tailgate, and do not hesitate to pass you even if there is barely any space to get by.
 Locals are even known to drive along the side of the road to get around someone who is not going fast enough for them.

-is the only gas station we have we have information on.
-Reach them at (876) 993-2706, otherwise find it at 15 Harbour Street in the heart of Port Antonio.
+happens to be the one gas station we were able to get for which we have information.
+Be sure to reach them at (876) 993-2706, or you can find it at 15 Harbour Street in the heart of Port Antonio.

 Speed limits are usually 50 on the highways, and 30 on roads in town.
 Even if others are not following the speed limit, make sure you are doing so because if you get pulled over, you will definitely be fined.
 Always wear your seat belt and make safety your priority.

 If you're renting a car for you stay in Port Antonio, you'll soon be indoctrinated into the world of driving on the island of Jamaica, which many believe earns you a badge of honor.
 Don't let driving conditions stress you out.
 Instead, know it is all a part of the adventure that is Jamaica.